TA2LSM/downloader/README.md

 <a href="...">link</a>
 ```

 then download every link in that html file to user's desktop.
-Chromium and ChromeDriver used for this purpose.
+Undetected Chromedriver, Chromium and ChromeDriver used for this purpose.

 ## Adding python to PATH
 If you couldn't succeed to adding python to path by python setup.
 Do it manually :